BestTimesToVisit.com Logo

 Getting Around Olympic National Park, USA

-Rental Car (Most Common)
+Rental Car (Most Recommended)

-Tip:Book your rental car *well in advance*, especially if visiting during peak season (summer).
-Many travelers underestimate the driving distances between park areas.
+Tip:Book your rental car *well in advance*, especially if traveling during peak season (summer).
+Many travelers underestimate the driving distances between park areas; factor in at least 1-2 hours between the Hoh Rainforest and Hurricane Ridge.
 Download offline maps (Google Maps, Maps.me) as cell service is extremely spotty within the park.
-Avoid picking up a car at the airport if you're not flying in; check for downtown or suburban locations which can sometimes be cheaper.
-Be prepared for unpaved roads in some areas; check your rental agreement regarding off-road driving restrictions.
+Avoid picking up a car at the Port Angeles airport if you're flying into Seattle; driving to Seattle-Tacoma International Airport (SEA) often has more options and better rates.
+Gas stations are scarce inside the park, so fill up in gateway towns like Port Angeles or Forks.

-Olympic Peninsula Loop Bus (Seasonal)
+Olympic Peninsula Loop Bus (Limited Service)

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.